kenny-pee/HousePrices/README.md

 - One row has been removed from the original train.csv as there is a missing value for a variable.

+3) HousePrices_datacleaning.ipynb
+- The jupyter notebook with XGBoost method used.

 ## Updates

 ### 15th October, 2020